raffber/comsrv/comsrv/ARCHITECTURE.md

 The request are checked and dispatched from the main actor in `App::run()`.

+## Addresses, Request and Response

+The `Request` and `Response` types are defined in `app.rs` and define the wire format.
+The main handler in the application matches a request and parses the address.
+An additional step is then required to verify whether the given address is valid for the request at hand.

+An address has a `address.handle_id()` function which returns a handle that maps directly to a hardware resource and is used to identify the instrument.
+Once the instrument has been found, the request is passed to the instrument.

+The `Inventory` keeps track of all instruments and maps `HandleId -> Instrument`.
+It also provides the locking feature.
+Thus access to an instrument might be delayed until a lock has been released.

 ## Code Map

 * `main.rs` - Entry point.
 Spawns the `App::run()` actor